 - Try serving food on smaller plates to help reduce portion size.
 The same amount of food looks bigger and more filling on a smaller plate. - Avoid eating from the packet.
-Put snacks in a bowl and put the rest away so you're less likely to eat them all. - When eating out, avoid doubling up on carbohydrates, go for vegetable soup/side salad with a sandwich instead of chips or crisps. - Put leftovers in the fridge/freezer straight away so you're not tempted to have seconds.
-Remember, you don't have to finish all the food on your plate.
-Stop when you feel full. - At mealtimes, aim for a 1⁄2 plate of veg or salad, 1⁄4 wholemeal carbohydrates and 1⁄4 protein. - Think about your food intake over the day - if you know you're having a big dinner, have a smaller lunch.
+Put snacks in a bowl and put the rest away so you're less likely to eat them all. - When eating out, avoid doubling up on carbohydrates, go for vegetable soup/side salad with a sandwich instead of chips or crisps. - Leave 20 minutes after eating before going for seconds.
+It can take 20 minutes for our stomach to signal to our brain that it is full. - At mealtimes, aim for a 1⁄2 plate of veg or salad, 1⁄4 wholemeal carbohydrates and 1⁄4 protein. - Think about your food intake over the day - if you know you're having a big dinner, have a smaller lunch.